Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 .. image:: images/hypervisor/hyper-4.png
   :target: _images/hyper-4.png

-Once the VM is created and the first highstate is initiated, it will look like this:
+Once the VM is created and the first highstate is initiated, it should look like this:

 .. image:: images/hypervisor/hyper-5.png
   :target: _images/hyper-5.png